cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/targeting.md

 5. Create a commit message (e.g. "Added setCustomBooleanProperty"). **Commit changes** directly to the `development` branch.

-### Segment Title Experiment Using A Single Property

-1. Switch tabs to bring up the microblog website.
-To check the current width, bring up Developer Tools.
-In the console, type `window.innerWidth` and note the value returned.
-2. We will initially segment a flag's value based on a _single_ property (`rox.screen_width`).
-Bring up the CloudBees Feature Flags dashboard, and within the Development environment view, select the **title** experiment.
-3. To segment users, we need to select **Add New Condition** that begins to create the `if-else` structure of the resulting configuration.
-4. We will limit the availability of the title feature to a subset of users, an audience defined by the screen's width property as the sole criterion.
-Within this newly added condition, change **All Users** to **Property** match.
-Set the new condition's remaining behavior such that _if the rox.screen_width is less than or equal to `<=` **half** of the width value returned from Step 1, **then** the title flag should be **True**_.
-5. Edit the older condition that became the **else** block, such that the _title flag is **False**_.
-6. Apply this new segmented audience experiment by clicking **Update Audience**.
-7. Switch tabs to bring the Microblog's website into view.
-Copy your unique Microblog URL. _Open a new private browser window_ such that there is only one tab in the new session with a clear cache.
-Bring up **Developer Tools**, and modify the session's screen width to be _less than the value set in title's experiment_.
-Only after the session window has been resized, **paste** and go to your Microblog URL.
-The new title should be displayed in this size, but not in the larger sized browsing session.
-After noting the distinction, close Developer Tools and the smaller sized browsing session.

 ### Create a Target Group Based on Custom Properties

 1. In the CloudBees Feature Flags dashboard, navigate to the **Target Groups** displayed on the left.
 Select the **Create a New Group** button in the middle of the resulting page.